18 Top Places to Travel Alone in the U.S.

 Transportation is simple in Portland.
 It's a walkable city, but you can hop on the Portland Streetcar to get to the various neighborhoods.
 Do not end your solo trip to the city without planning some time to hang out at a local café (it's a thing in Portland) and trying a Captain Crunch doughnut from Voodoo Doughnuts.

 Seattle, Washington is an easy city to visit alone.
 The people are friendly, the scenery is inspirational, the vibe exciting, transportation easy, and lodging plentiful in a wide range of price points.
-In fact, you will probably see a lot of people in Seattle dining alone or doing solo activities.
 It is easy to get from point A to point B in the city on the Metro system or Monorail system.

 Start your solo Seattle sightseeing at the city's most popular point of interest, the Space Needle, where you can go up to the observation deck for a phenomenal 360-degree panoramic view of the city.
 If you like the view then you might want to check out the observation deck at Columbia Tower, where you can get a high view of the Space Needle.

-Stop for some famous Seattle coffee at a local café or take a cup of Joe to go as you stroll through the pretty parks and along the waterfront and peruse the local produce at the Pike Place Market.
+Stop for some famous Seattle coffee at a local café or take a cup of Joe to go as you stroll through the pretty parks and along the waterfront.
+Then peruse the local produce at the Pike Place Market.
 Don't miss out on a visit to the city's top museums; Seattle Art Museum, the Museum of Pop Culture, and Chihuly Garden and Glass are worthy of a few hours.

 For some social interaction, you can sign up for one of the many tours available around town to local museums and attractions.

 If you visit during baseball season, plan a night at Fenway Park to take in a Boston Red Sox game and gape at the infamous Green Monster.
 Spend one evening getting a different perspective of the city with a sunset boat tour of Boston Harbor.

-There are many tours and museums in Boston.
-Since many do require admission, you may want to prioritize some of the best, like the Boston Tea Party Ships and Museum, Plimoth Plantation, and the John F. Kennedy Presidential Museum.
+As we mentioned, there are multiple tours and museums in Boston.
+Since many require admission, you may want to prioritize some of the best, like the Boston Tea Party Ships and Museum, Plimoth Plantation, and the John F. Kennedy Presidential Museum.

 One of the best ways to hit a number of attractions while giving your feet a break is by taking a hop-on, hop-off trolley tour.
 If visiting Boston in winter, you'll definitely want to take advantage of touristy transportation like this.

-The city of New Orleans has a reputation for an extravagant and wild scene at times, but it is also known as one of the friendliest cities in the United States, which makes it a great destination for people traveling alone.
-Hit the Bourbon Street jazz clubs to soak in the music scene of the city or plan a day trip to the Jazz Museum for some historical perspective.
+While the city of New Orleans has a reputation for having an extravagant and wild scene, it is also known as one of the friendliest cities in the United States.
+This makes it an ideal place to visit for people traveling alone.
+Hit the Bourbon Street jazz clubs to soak up the music scene of the city, or plan a day trip to the Jazz Museum for some historical perspective.
 There's no lack of fun tourist attractions to enjoy.

-There are many history tours in the city that you can take, or you can plan your own walking tour through some of the neighborhoods to see old Victorian homes and visit some of the unique cemeteries.
+Sign up for a New Orleans City Tour for a new perspective on the city, or plan your own walking tour through some of the neighborhoods to see old Victorian homes and visit some of the unique cemeteries.

-You will want to spend some time in the famed French Quarter, where you can shop at the local boutiques and indulge in iconic New Orleans cuisine.
+Be sure to carve out extra time for visiting the famed French Quarter, where you can shop at the local boutiques and indulge in iconic New Orleans cuisine.
 Stop for a taste of beignets at Café du Monde and try some of the local Cajun cuisine.

-One of the reasons Honolulu, on the island of Oahu, is terrific for traveling alone is because it is more touristy and less remote than other Hawaiian destinations.
+Located on the main island of Oahu, Honolulu is more touristy and less remote than other Hawaiian destinations.
 That makes it ideal for visiting solo.
-Another plus: the public transport system is geared toward tourists, so you can find it easy to get around to the area's most interesting attractions and to Oahu's beaches.
+Another plus: the public transport system is geared towards tourists, so you should find it easy to get around to the area's most interesting attractions and to Oahu's beautiful beaches.

 Waikiki Beach is a must-visit that should top your holiday agenda.
 Don't miss having a meal (or many) on the waterfront.
-While you're in Waikiki, plan a trip to climb Diamond Head on your own or take a tour.
-Pearl Harbor is a must-see, and taking in a luau, even alone, is an experience you will never forget.
+While you're in Waikiki, plan a trip to climb Diamond Head on your own, or take a guided tour.
+Pearl Harbor's attractions shouldn't be missed, and taking in a luau, even alone, is an experience you will never forget.

-If you want to plan a snorkeling adventure it is best to take a guided trip or hit one of the populated snorkeling spots like Hanauma Bay, where there are other people to keep an eye on you in the water.
+If you want to plan a snorkeling adventure, it is best to take a guided trip or hit one of the populated snorkeling spots, like Hanauma Bay, where there are other people to keep an eye on you in the water.